sky2194/devsecops-supply-chain-pipeline/README.md

 ### ⏳ Phase 5: Verification & Portfolio Packaging

 - [ ] Run an end-to-end execution loop: introduce a vulnerable package, trigger the engine via the UI, verify the AI Auto-PR generation, and watch it deploy cleanly to the mock Artifactory target.
-- [ ] Finalize documentation with instructions on how hiring managers can clone and launch the entire stack in under 2 minutes.